Mailing list

 Bio

 Since 2005, she has exhibited internationally, first participating in a group exhibition as an art student at Villa de Bank in Enschede, The Netherlands.
-Her most recent solo exhibition, We Gulp Dark Moons, was held at Galleria Napa, Rovaniemi, Finland (2024).
+Her most recent solo exhibition, Everything soft slowly turns to bone, was held at the museum and exhibition centre, The North Atlantic Lighthouse, Hanstholm, Denmark (2025).

-Selected solo exhibitions include; These Fragments I Have Shored Against My Ruins at TM•Gallery, Helsinki, Finland (2023); Architecture of Emotions at Custom House Studios & Gallery, Westport, Ireland (2018); Gods & Demons of the Forest at the Embassy of Ireland, Berlin, Germany (2015); and Detroit Stockholm, Sweden (2014).
+Selected solo exhibitions include; We Gulp Dark Moons, Galleria Napa, Rovaniemi, Finland (2024); These Fragments I Have Shored Against My Ruins at TM•Gallery, Helsinki, Finland (2023); Architecture of Emotions at Custom House Studios & Gallery, Westport, Ireland (2018); Gods & Demons of the Forest at the Embassy of Ireland, Berlin, Germany (2015); and Detroit Stockholm, Sweden (2014).

-Selected group exhibitions include; Odyssey, Turku Kunsthalle, Finland (2025); Beyond the Curtain at VISUAL Contemporary Art Centre, Carlow, Ireland (2024); BOOKED, Muu, Helsinki, Finland (2024); Surveyor Exhibition, Solstice Arts Centre, Ireland (2017); neither here nor there, Galway Arts Centre, Ireland (2014); and Grimmuseum, Berlin (2013).
+Selected group exhibitions include; Odyssey, Turku Kunsthalle, Finland (2025); Beyond the Curtain at VISUAL Contemporary Art Centre, Carlow, Ireland (2024); BOOKED, MUU Contemporary Art Centre, Helsinki, Finland (2024); Surveyor Exhibition, Solstice Arts Centre, Ireland (2017); neither here nor there, Galway Arts Centre, Ireland (2014); and Grimmuseum, Berlin (2013).

 Hughes earned an MA in Environmental Art from Aalto University, Helsinki (2012), including a year at the MA program in Art in Context at University of the Arts (UDK), Berlin (2010–2011).
 She previously completed a BA in Fine Art Painting at the National College of Art & Design, Dublin (2006).